 These are educational experiences designed to help students achieve academic success by developing or enhancing skill level proficiencies for clinical clerkships and/or COMLEX examination preparation.
-Student participation is determined by the Executive Vice President of Academic and Medical Affairs, and Dean of the College of Osteopathic Medicine.
+Student participation is determined by the Provost and Dean of the College of Osteopathic Medicine.
 Credits earned for preparatory/developmental courses cannot be used toward degree requirements.

-IDIS ooi - NBOME I Preparation
+IDIS 001 - NBOME I Preparation

 This is a mandatory course for students who are unsuccessful in passing COMLEX Level 1.
-Students formulate a detailed independent study plan in conjunction with the Director of Learning.
+Students formulate a detailed independent study plan in conjunction with the Director of Learning Enhancement.
 This course is graded S/U based on passing of the COMLEX Level 1 exam and meets no clinical graduation requirement.
 Credit value is variable depending on the individualize plan of study and required time on task.
 However, first time enrollees are required to participate in a minimum of 37.5 hours of study per week for six to eight weeks.
-Course may be repeated for credit up to a maximum of 54 credits as approved by the Executive Vice President for Academic and Medical Affairs, and Dean of the College of Osteopathic Medicine.
+Course may be repeated for credit up to a maximum of 54 credits as approved by the Provost and Dean of the College of Osteopathic Medicine.
 Repeat credit is assigned based on weekly increments of 37.5 contact hours (1.0 semester credit).
 Students should refer to the Student Handbook for additional details.